Onward: An interview with David Frantsvog

 MINOT, N.D. – Minot State University’s David Frantsvog returns his unique experiences to the classroom.

 Frantsvog joined Minot State as an adjunct instructor in the fall of 2015, and his position quickly became full time the following spring.
-The account and finance professor graduated from Minot State with his undergraduate degree in economics and master’s degree in management.
+The accounting and finance professor graduated from Minot State with his undergraduate degree in economics and master’s degree in management.
 Frantsvog's journey at Minot State University, from student to faculty member, reflects his confidence in the return on investment from his education and illustrates his commitment to investing his knowledge in students.

 Minot State’s University Communications met with Frantsvog to learn about his time at Minot State and how he stays involved.